Neil Grayson was still playing for Glapwell when he turned 50 in 2014 – Pic Media Image

 Grayson returned to the EFL with Northampton in 1994, scoring 31 league goals and winning the Division Three play-off final in his final game.
 He then helped Hereford finish sixth in the Conference in 1997-98 before being sold for £15,000 to Cheltenham.

 Grayson scored 48 goals in 162 games as Cheltenham won the Conference in 1999, then promotion to the third tier in 2002.
-In that time, Grayson was named player of the Year.
+In that time, Grayson was named Non-League player of the Year.

 Released in 2002, Grayson spent two seasons at Forest Green before joining Stafford Rangers in 2004, where he later had a stint as player-manager.